Auto Transport Guide: Shipping a Car with an Enclosed Trailer

 Shipping high-value vehicles via enclosed car carriers is more expensive than the other common auto shipping type with open-air carriers.
 Actually, costs could increase from 50% to 100% when choosing enclosed carriers to ship vehicles on the same route compared to open carriers.
 The percentage for the additional shipping costs per mile is a 40% to 60% increase in price.

-Enclosed auto transport is more expensive because enclosed trailers carry fewer vehicles, contributing to the added shipping costs as fewer vehicles will divide the costs.
+Enclosed car shipping is more expensive because enclosed trailers carry fewer vehicles, contributing to the added shipping costs as fewer vehicles will divide the costs.

 Also, enclosed carriers use special, more expensive hauling equipment, cost more labor, and require a longer time to prepare for the car’s shipment.
 In addition, vehicles are given extra attention while loading and unloading them into the enclosed trailer.